SuchismitaSahu1993/Studying-the-Robustness-of-GANs-on-Noisy-Data-using-MNIST-and-EMNIST-Datasets/README.md

 Minute errors are seen on training the GAN for about 400 Epochs with 30% data as Noisy Data.

 ### 5.2 EMNIST Dataset
-In this work, the GAN is trained on a combination of MNIST and EMNIST Images
+In this work, the GAN is trained on a combination of MNIST and EMNIST Images.
+Starting with a combination of 68000:2000::MNIST:EMNIST images, artifacts like distorted images, extra dots in the image etc. are observed in the Images.
+The effects are more visible during the early epochs of training and gradually seem to diminish comparatively.
+The studies show that the addition of EMNIST data while training does affect the performance of the GAN substantially.

 ![GAN](GAN)